-Q: When is the application deadline for the Spring 2022 season and how do I access the application link?
+Q: When is the application deadline for the upcoming seasons?

 Q: How do I locate team contact information for teams in my division?

-Q: How do I add myself as the contact person for my team and get emails from the Conference?
+Q: How do I add myself as the contact person for my team and get emails from the Great Lakes Conference?

-A: The coaches and managers on a team's Conference roster is who displays as the contact person for a team and who will receive emails from the Conference.
-For steps on how to add a coach or manager to a Conference roster, please see the walkthrough under the Team Information drop-down titled "Walkthrough - Updating Team Contact Information."
+A: The coaches and managers on a team's Great Lakes Conference roster are displayed as the contacts for a team and will receive emails from the conference.
+For steps on how to add a coach or manager to a conference roster, please click HERE to view a short walkthrough.

 Q: How many players can be on our team?

-A: Teams may utilize 30 players during the course of a season in accordance with League Rules and Policies.
-A maximum 22-player Team Roster with additional use of a Club Pass Roster shall be utilized in all age groups.
-Club Pass players may only come from within a team’s club, provided that the player is a US Youth Soccer member.
+A: Teams may utilize thirty players during a season in accordance with Great Lakes Conference rules and policies.
+A maximum 22-player team roster with additional use of a club pass roster shall be utilized in all age groups.
+Club pass players may only come from within a team’s club, provided that the player is a US Youth Soccer member.
 All rosters shall be submitted to the league through the GotSport platform.

 Q: Can I remove players from my roster?

-A: Once a player is on a Conference roster, such player is frozen on such team's pool of 30 players for the remainder of the Conference season.
-Players may only be removed, prior to the teams first game of the season, by the approval of the League Manager.
+A: Once a player is on a Great Lakes Conference roster, such player is frozen on such team's pool of thirty players for the remainder of the conference season.
+Players may only be removed, prior to the team’s first game of the season, by the approval of the league manager.

-Q: What is the time frame to make adjustments to my roster?
+Q: What is the time frame to modify my roster?

 Q: Can a player play for multiple teams on the same day?

-A: Players cannot play for two teams on the same day, see rules below:
+A: Club pass players cannot play for two teams on the same day, see rules below:

-During the Conference season, a player may play for only one (1) Conference team per day.
-During the Conference season, a Goalkeeper may be listed on up to two (2) Conference team match day team lineups per day from the same club, with the written consent by the Conference League Manager.
+During the Conference season, a Goalkeeper may be listed on up to 2 Conference team match day team lineups per day from the same club, with the written consent by the Conference League Manager.
 A Goalkeeper may not play on more than one team in the same gender age group, and is subject to the same standards as club pass players.